-With SMS, you can only include links to such items—you can’t actually include the items within the text itself, like you can with MMS.
+With SMS, you can only include links to such items—you can’t add the items within the text as you can with MMS.

 MMS messages cost a bit more than SMS messages because it involves the transmission of more data.

 The difference in cost varies from provider to provider.
-With MMS services by SimpleTexting, MMS costs 3 credits per message.
+With SimpleTexting’s text messaging platform, MMS costs 3 credits per message.
 SMS, on the other hand, costs 1 credit per message.

-In case you’re wondering, “Why pay more for MMS?”, the answer is pretty easy: MMS campaigns have a 20% higher opt-in rate than SMS campaigns, and MMS messages are 8x more likely to be shared on social media.
-Pics and gifs are simply much more engaging than plain old text, and that’s why it’s worth paying more for MMS.
+In case you’re wondering, “Why should I pay more for MMS?”, the answer is simple: MMS campaigns have a 20% higher opt-in rate than SMS campaigns, and MMS messages are 8x more likely to be shared on social media.
+Pics and gifs are much more engaging than plain old text, and that’s why it’s worth paying more for MMS.